Prathamesh-Udoshi/ticket-classifier/README.md

 ## Limitations

-1. **Small Training Dataset**: The current model is trained on ~30 synthetic examples.
-Real-world performance will improve with more diverse, real data.
+1. **Training Dataset Size**: The model performance depends on the quality and quantity of training data.
+Adding more diverse, real-world examples will improve accuracy and generalization.

 2. **Fixed Categories**: Categories are hardcoded.
 Adding new categories requires retraining and code changes.